LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 *Released*: TBD
 - SampleStatusTag to query for status type if not provided
 - getSampleStatuses() boolean property for whether API should include inUse information or not
+- Issue 47411: Include viewName in selectDistinct query for FilterFacetedSelector

 ### version 2.300.1
 *Released*: 28 February 2023